-Bits Туре Reset Description 31:24 RO HwInit Port Number (PN): This field indicates the PCI Express port number for this device.
-23:22 RO 0h Reserved 21 RO 0 Link Bandwidth Notification Capability (LBNC): Not applicable to Endpoints.
+Bits Type Reset Description 31:24 RO HwInit Port Number (PN): This field specifies the PCI Express port number for this device.
+23 RO 0h Reserved 22 RO Hwlnit ASPM Optionality Compliance (AOC): This field specifies Active State Power Management (ASPM) support 21 RO 0 Link Bandwidth Notification Capability (LBNC): Not applicable to Endpoints.
 20 RO 0 Data Link Layer Link Active Reporting Capable (DLLLA): Not applicable to Endpoints.
 19 RO 0 Surprise Down Error Reporting Capable (SDERC): Not applicable to Endpoints.
 18 RO Impl Spec Clock Power Management (CPM): If this field is set to '1', the component tolerates the removal of any reference clock(s) via the "clock request" (CLKREQ#) mechanism when the Link is in the L1 and L2/L3 Ready Link states.
 If this field is cleared to '0', the component does not have this capability and that reference clock(s) shall not be removed in these Link states.
 17:15 RO Impl Spec L1 Exit Latency (L1EL): This field indicates the L1 exit latency for the given PCI Express Link.
 The value reported indicates the length of time this port requires to complete transition from L1 to L0.
-14:12 RO Impl Spec LOS Exit Latency (LOSEL): This field indicates the LOs exit latency for the given PCI Express Link.
-The value reported indicates the length of time this port requires to complete transition from LOs to LO.
+14:12 RO Impl Spec Los Exit Latency (LoSEL): This field indicates the Los exit latency for the given PCI Express Link.
+The value reported indicates the length of time this port requires to complete transition from Los to Lo.
 11:10 RO Impl Spec Active State Power Management Support (ASPMS): This field indicates the level of ASPM supported on the given PCI Express Link.
-09:04 RO Impl Spec Maximum Link Width (MLW): This field indicates the maximum Link width $(xn - corresponding to n lanes)$ implemented by the component.
-03:00 RO Impl Spec Supported Link Speeds (SLS): This field indicates the supported Link speed(s) of the associated port.
+09:04 RO Impl Spec Maximum Link Width (MLW): This field indicates the maximum Link width $(xn - corresponding to n lanes) implemented by the component.$ 03:00 RO Impl Spec Supported Link Speeds (SLS): This field indicates the supported Link speed(s) of the associated port.